Rupamsharan/Rupamsharan/README.md

 ### Hi there 👋
 # 👋 Hello, I'm Rupam Sharan!

 I'm a passionate Tester and Developer with over 3 years of experience in crafting seamless software experiences.
-My toolbox includes Selenium, Cucumber, TestNG, and more.
+My toolbox includes Selenium, Postman, Cucumber, TestNG, and more.

 ## 🛠️ Tech Stack Magic: